Last updated on January 4th, 2024 at 11:09 pm

 - Gut health

-Can Food Coloring Cause Health Problems?
+Can Artificial Food Dyes Cause Health Problems?

 If food dyes have recently become a concern, I encourage you to read Food Dyes A Rainbow of Risks.
 I’ve also included a link to a short Ted Talk where a mother walks you through her sons journey with food dyes.